JonahGroendal/x509-forest-of-trust/README.md

 Useful for:
   1) associating a domain with an Ethereum address: [dns-on-ens](https://github.com/JonahGroendal/dns-on-ens)
-  2) verifying HTTP responses on chain using Signed HTTP Exchanges / web packages
+  2) verifying HTTP responses on-chain using Signed HTTP Exchanges (SXG) / web packages
+  3) authenticating citizens or government workers using government-issued electronic IDs